branchseer/n2n/README.md

 #A Node.js P2P Network

 ##Starting a seed
-One or several seed serves are required to bootstrap the network.
+One or several seed servers are required to bootstrap the network.
 To start a seed server listening 6785:
 ```javascript
 var Seed = require('n2n').Seed;